Parental involvement in school: why it’s good

 Schools: getting to know parents and families

 For teachers and other school professionals working with parents, getting to know families is key to promoting parental involvement and developing partnerships.
-The best way to get to know parents is by sharing information about the school, and asking for information about families.
+The best way to get to know parents is by:

 When you’re sharing information about the school, it’s always good to tell parents about what your school does and why.